johnwcowan/r7rs-spec/spec/r7rs.md

 ## Identifiers

-An identifier is any sequence of letters, digits, and "extended identifier characters" provided that it does not have a prefix which is a valid number.
+An identifier is any sequence of letters, digits, and “extended identifier characters” provided that it does not have a prefix which is a valid number.
 However, the `.` token (a single period) used in the list syntax is not an identifier.